 In June of 2012, Plains Midstream Canada (Plains) experienced a crude oil release from our Rangeland South Pipeline at Mile Post (MP) 212.
 In response to the incident, which is commonly referred to as MP 212, Plains mounted a full-scale clean-up response.
 The speed and thoroughness of the clean-up of the pipeline release can be attributed in part to the participation of local communities.
 The incident highlighted for Plains the value and importance of working with local communities.
 We sincerely regret that the incident happened.

-In the one year since the Red Deer River incident, Plains has worked to fulfill the commitment to clean up the release and mitigate impacts as a result of the incident.
+In the two years since the Rangeland South Pipeline incident, Plains has worked diligently to fulfill our commitment to clean-up the release and mitigate impacts as a result of the incident.